KeithSloan/PressureClickBarometer/README.md

 **hostname**

-Then in a browser access URL <hostname>.local
+Then in a browser access URL "<hostname>".local
-Where <hostname> is the name returned by the hostname command
+Where "<hostname>" is the name returned by the hostname command

 check "Loaded Configuration File".